mrkuz/kradle/README.md

 }
 ```

 Make sure you apply the Kotlin plugin before `kradle`.
-For applications, you also have to provide the `mainClass`.
+For applications, you have to provide the `mainClass`.

 If you are starting from scratch, you can run `gradle boostrap` to initialize Git, add Gradle wrapper and create essential directories
 and files.